About this site

 The New Zealand Legislation website is designed to comply with the

 The final form and content of legislation is a matter for Parliament or, in the case of Legislative Instruments, the person or body responsible for making the Legislative Instruments.
 There are therefore some instances where the Parliamentary Counsel Office is unable to publish legislation (including Bills and Supplementary Order Papers) in a form that fully complies with the Standards.
-Two examples where compliance with the Standards cannot be achieved are:

 If you come across any accessibility issues, please Contact us.